Estimated Reading Time: 5 Minutes

 Please don’t use your umbrella when it’s windy; your umbrella will end up in the trashcan.

 In Costa Rica, an umbrella for a female person is called “sombrilla.”
 In other countries, la sombrilla is the one that gives the most shade (Sombra).

 Also, an umbrella for a male person is called “paraguas.”
 Para agua means “for water.”
 In other countries, el paraguas is the smallest umbrella, but here it’s the largest; that’s why males use it.

 The umbrella to use against the sun is called “parasol.”
 Para sol means for the sun.
-There is no difference between a parasol for a male or female user.
+There is no difference between a parasol for a male and a female user.

 6. Wet floors

 Before entering a building, a mall, or an office building, be aware of the type of floor.
 Watch out!
 Walk carefully!

 Don’t step into a rain gutter or ditch full of water; you don’t know how deep those can be here.